What is Veganism?

 Veganism offers a practical way for many of us to reduce our contribution to animal exploitation.
 As vegans, we believe that animals have morally relevant interests of their own, including an interest in continuing to live.

 We believe that the lives of other creatures are valuable in their own right, and that they not merely resources for humans to use.
+It is a simple philophy in many ways, but demands much of us in terms of moral behaviour and our treatment of other sentient beings.

 Support independent, research-based advocacy